How to Laser Engrave a Photo on Wood? [Ultimate Guide]

 Your main software probably has methods for manipulating a photo and making it laser ready.
 XCS, LaserGBRL, Lightburn, etc all come with various tools and algorithms like grayscale, Stucki, Dither, Newsprint, etc.

 And don’t get me wrong, I’ve seen some really good stuff come from them.
 But those options are not what we’re going to go over.
-Instead, we’re going to look at Imag-R, which is a free online multitool for making your image laser ready.
+Instead, we’re going to look at Imag-R, which is a free online multitool for making your image laser engraving ready.
 Why Imag-R?

 Besides being free (unless you want to get rid of the ads or get the offline version), it has a load of nifty tools that aren’t available elsewhere, and it’s all in one place.
 Wanna remove the background in a photo or make a puzzle?
 Yeah, they have those tools there too.
 Oh, and, you can do it all through your phone, tablet, or PC.

-How to Prepare Your Photo for Laser Engraving
+How to Prepare Your Photo for Laser Engraving?

-Regardless of what you’re etching on, image preparation is important.
+Regardless of what you’re engraving on, image preparation is important.
 Your image should be sized to match your material, DPI set to match what your laser can do (or looks best), and processed so that it’s laser ready.

 Even better, processed to match the material.
 With Imag-R, it’s easy to set the size, DPI, material, etc for an image, and, you get a nice preview of what it should look like.
 I’ve found that a DPI of 254 looks better than 318 (what the laser is capable of), but your mileage may vary.
 This equates to 0.1 line interval.